MGM+: Sale to Amazon and rebranding as MGM+

 With the move, the service will also re-position to focus more on the network's original programming and the MGM film library, though it would continue to air recent releases from Paramount Pictures for the duration of their output agreement.
 The network's promotional trailer for the rebrand included the Paramount film The Lost City, as well as promoting it as the home of the cable television premiere of Paramount's Top Gun: Maverick.
 On the day of the rebrand's launch, That's Entertainment!, a 1974 film celebrating the history of the MGM musicals and a title from the pre-1986 MGM library owned by Warner Bros., was added to the network's streaming platform following the use of Judy Garland's recording of the title song in the rebrand's trailer.
 In late 2023, the service's visual branding and graphics were updated to incorporate elements of the MGM logo, including the filmstrip ribbon, the "Ars Gratia Artis" motto and a "Feature Presentation" bumper featuring studio mascot Leo the Lion.
-These were done by VFX and motion graphics company Imaginary Forces, under assistance from AFX Creative.
+These were done by VFX and motion graphics company Imaginary Forces, under assistance from AFX Creative, based on the 2021 MGM logo by Baked Studios.